 Verhelle: Most of our competitors tend to think about technology in terms of their existing business strategy (usually, cost leadership).
-This is logical, because until very recently, this is pretty much the way all business leaders thought about technology.
+This is logical because until very recently, this is pretty much the way all business leaders thought about technology.
 How can we automate part of our process and remove some labor costs?
 This framework focuses heavily on the credit, operations and funding side of the business, but it can also impact sales with CRM implementations.

 We are trying to think about technology in terms of enabling a new and better (and different) business model.
 We obviously believe the “business model redesign” approach could have a greater long-term impact.
 Cost-saving initiatives typically preserve the existing strategy (sometimes making it even less flexible or adaptable).
 By contrast, we are contemplating technologies that can foster an entirely new model.
 As such they tend to cut across all four areas, with a primary focus on the functions that impact the customer’s buying experience.

-Equipment Finance Advisor: In the past you have also written and spoke about how younger employees are often the drivers of innovation in leading, innovative companies.
+Equipment Finance Advisor: In the past, you have also written and spoke about how younger employees are often the drivers of innovation in leading, innovative companies.
 Please describe the type of team you will build in your new company.
 Will employing younger employees be a significant part of your staffing strategy?
 Is cross-functional training a part of this team-building strategy?

 Verhelle: Absolutely.
-Hiring smart and technology savvy employees is critically important to our business strategy.
+Hiring smart and technology savvy employees are critically important to our business strategy.
 Digital natives, as they are sometimes called, have the tech-skills combined with the outsider perspective to help firms develop new products and services.
 We believe these young professionals are most effective when organized in small, cross-functional teams, and when they are given the authority to run some experiments and to make mistakes.
-We intend to hire the best and the brightest talent, and to provide an environment that will allow them to make big contributions to our firm’s long-term success.
+We intend to hire the best and the brightest talent and to provide an environment that will allow them to make big contributions to our firm’s long-term success.